RedKenrok/node-googlesynthesis/README.md

 ## Troubleshooting

+If the module suddenly stops working it might be because of several reasons
+* If you are using 'request()', you might have exceeded the maximum number of request to the speech API.
+You currently can't increase this limit.
-If the module suddenly stops working it might be because Google changed the method of creating the required token for each request had changed.
+* If you are using 'requestTranslate()', Google changed the method of creating the required token for each request had changed.